andrechristikan/ack-nestjs-boilerplate-docs/features/response.md

 !> Don't forget to set the return type of promise

-`@ResponsePaging` return type will be used for server-side paging.
+`Response Paging Decorator` return type will be used for server-side paging.

 ```typescript
 import { ResponsePaging } from 'src/utils/response/response.decorator';